Jonjoe/mentoring-react-qualification/README.md

 # React & Typescript Qualification

 This course is completely free and hosted on github.
-Its main intention is to take an engineer with intermediate to good Javascript skills and turn them into a React/Typescript badass.
+Its main intention is to take an engineer with some experience in Javascript and turn them into a React/Typescript badass.
 The course contains 5 sections each focusing on a different area and technology.
 Once this course is complete you will have enough knowledge and context to pick up other technologies and grow your React toolbelt.

 From section 2 you will take the app you worked on and evolve it one step at a time.
 The code folder will give you an example of the expected end result.